Azure/packer-azure/README.md

 The Packer-Azure plugin is still in development and the current version can be launched from windows workstations only.
 You can build Linux and Windows Azure images with this plugin.

 The bin directory contains example configurations for Packer-Azure.

+To build plug-in use this command:
+	go install  -tags 'powershell' github.com\MSOpenTech\packer-azure\packer\plugin\builder-azure